Leena-Perla/Healthcare-IT-Risk-Analytics-Dissertation/README.md

-# Healthcare IT Project Risk Analytics — MSc Dissertation
+# Healthcare IT Project Risk Analytics

 A business analytics approach to identifying and categorising socio-technical risks in Healthcare IT (HIT) projects, using qualitative content analysis and an interactive Power BI dashboard.